Transferring Universities Or Changing Courses? Here’s What You Need To Know

 • Are you able to find accommodation around the university if you intend to stay near or on campus?

-What are the requirements?
+What are their entry requirements?

 Every university has its own set of entry requirements and they differ per course.
 You need to see if your grades and/or current credits accumulated match them.